tliu526/ireg_CA/journal/Journal.md

 - Only concerned with completely correct classification
 - 1000 randomly assigned initial network configurations for each initial ratio

+Afternoon: Finished replication of LM baseline computation.
+In order to account for variations in irregular grids, ran 10 different grid configurations with 100 random initial starting configruations for each initial ratio, for 1000 total.

+1,000 simulations takes ~2.5 minutes, 10,000 simulations takes ~20-25 minutes.

+###Goals for Tuesday
+- Look at Wooters (wo90), Hill (hi05), Messinger (me07) for any other experiments that can be easily performed
+- Replicate LM Baseline with a standard regular grid to verify correct performance
+- Have some basic visualization of the interesting values for LMBaseline
+- Keep scripting and modularity in mind, look into rigging up call-back functions

 ##1/7/2016
 Morning: Finished SimpleMajorityRule as well as RuleTable and Stencil.
 Rudimentary majority task simulations can now be run.